gnp/ident/docs/index.md

   them.
 Includes a `--fix` mode that writes them back to standard output with corrected check digits.

+* _isin-tool.sc_: Reads ISINs from standard input (one per line) and validates them.
+Includes a `--fix` mode that writes them back to standard output with corrected check digits.

 ## Identifier Component Terminology